shivapoudel/wc-coupons-by-country/readme.txt

 == Description ==

-= Adds country restriction to WooCommerce Coupon =
+= Adds country usage restriction to WooCommerce Coupon =

-This plugin adds restriction to specific countries in WooCommerce coupons by customer’s billing or shipping country.
+This plugin adds usage restriction to specific countries in WooCommerce coupons by customer’s billing or shipping country.

 Please notice that [WooCommerce](http://wordpress.org/plugins/woocommerce/) must be installed and active.